lineafab/archive-coding-imd/README.md

 1. Here I discovered with small repetitive movements, I controlled the machine, and capture the pages quickly.
 2.The zoom in and out function gave me the opportunities to get a complete perspective over the microfiches.
 With the zoom in part, I discovered I could get small details of the microfiches, so I remove all the unnecessary information that I did not need.
 3. The sound of the zoom in and out gave the machine an atmosphere of something fragile, old school, and useful.
-4. Shows that it takes time to use this reader machine and your movements doest change extremely. patience and attention
+4. Shows that it takes time to use this reader machine and your movements doest change extremely. patience and attention.

 | [<img src="https://j.gifs.com/4QykW2.gif" width="10%">](https://youtu.be/dMeMqGDSDLc) | [<img src="https://j.gifs.com/Qn8BVM.gif" width="10%">](https://youtu.be/42ISS8nKCM8) |
 |     :---:      |     :---:     |